Ingka Group acquires Locus! Built for the real world, backed for the long run. Read here>Read the full story>

 • Exception alerts allow faster response to delays, breakdowns, or missed milestones

 For large fleets, this level of connectivity reduces dependency on manual coordination and fragmented communication.
+The IoT fleet management market is a key growth segment, directly tied to the solutions category that holds 65% of overall market share.

 2. AI and Machine Learning in Fleet Optimization

 AI-based models are increasingly used to support repeatable operational decisions across planning cycles.
+As the fleet management market matures, AI-powered optimization is transitioning from a differentiator to a baseline expectation.

 • Route plans reflect demand patterns, capacity constraints, and service commitments